-In addition, all Chino Valley Fire District firefighters are trained and certified at the First Responder Operational level.
+In addition, all Chino Valley Fire firefighters are trained and certified at the First Responder Operational level.
 They receive at least eight hours of refresher training annually on how to handle hazardous materials during an emergency response.
 They are also trained in handling terrorism incidents involving weapons of mass destruction.

-The fire district has specialized equipment to help firefighters safely handle major hazardous materials incidents.
+Chino Valley Fire has specialized equipment to help firefighters safely handle major hazardous materials incidents.
 This equipment includes: